Good bye from Mr Deacon

-- Provides opportunities for parents and children to enjoy learning togther.
+- Provides opportunities for parents and children to enjoy learning together.

 - Inspires children to want to extend their learning.

-Homework will be set on a Thursday ready to be handed in on a Tuesday.
-Homework will be written into the children’s homework books, and will also be published on the website.
+Homework will be set on a Friday ready to be handed in on a Wednesday.
+Homework will be written into the children’s homework books and will also be published on the website.
 Any sheets they will need to complete will be given to the class in paper form, and will also be uploaded onto here.